 Situation analysis is the process of looking at various aspects of your business, customers, and competitive market in order to better understand the capabilities and weaknesses of your business.
 It's similar to a health checkup for your business - by identifying what's working well and what isn't, you'll be able to make more informed marketing decisions, which will mean more profitability.
 You should run a situational analysis at least once per year - it will help you keep an up-to-date view of the large factors affecting your business.

 There are several ways to conduct a marketing situation analysis, including the basic but effective SWOT (Strengths, Weaknesses, Opportunities, Threats) model.
 Today, we'll be looking at another situation analysis strategy that goes into a little bit more depth - the 5 C's of Marketing.
-We'll break down what this model entails, how to perform one for your own online business, and look at some 5c marketing analysis examples.
+We'll break down what this model entails, how to perform one for your own online business, and look at an example 5c analysis.

 The 5c Marketing Analysis Model

-As you've probably guessed, the 5c model focuses around 5 key "C's".
-Each C represents an important element that relates to your overall business model:
+As the name implies, the 5c model focuses around 5 key "C's".
+Each C represents a major element that relates to your overall business model.

 The 5c's of Marketing

-By looking into each of these elements, you'll have a very useful view of your business as a whole, including who you're working with, who you're competing against, and a sense of where the overall market is heading in the future.
-Whenever it comes time to make decisions about your marketing, you'll have a cheat sheet that will help you make more informed decisions faster.
+By evaluating these aspects of your business, you'll have a good commander-level view of your business Whenever it comes time to make decisions about your marketing, you'll have a cheat sheet that will help you make more informed decisions faster.

-An in-depth look into each of the 5 C's of Marketing
+An in-depth look into the 5 C's of Marketing model